A Customizable Last.fm Now Playing Overlay

 - Paste the overlay URL into OBS.

-That gets the widget from clone to working browser source.
+That’s clone to working browser source.

 Odd Stream Setups